bersling/tsmean-amp/README.md

 TODOs:

-- Don't cram everything into intex.
+- Don't cram everything into index -> mustache templating engine.
+Just, how does it work?
-- Assets folder for images
-- Cleanup
 - Actually add descriptions
-- Nicer logo
--